 Internal control over financial reporting is based on the overall control environment.
 This involves clear definitions of organizational structure, decision-making paths and authority, which are communicated in the form of internal control documents such as policies, instructions and guidelines.
 The control environment also includes laws and other external regulations.

-The overall duty of the Audit Committee is to support the Board’s supervision of the auditing and reporting processes, and to ensure the quality of such reports and processes.
+The overall duty of the Audit Committee is to support the Board’s supervision of auditing and reporting processes, and to ensure the quality of such processes.

 Responsibility for maintaining an effective control environment as well as the ongoing work on risk management and internal control over financial reporting is delegated to the President and CEO.
 This responsibility is in turn delegated to managers within their specific areas at various levels in the Company.

 Responsibility and authority are defined in instructions to the President and CEO, regarding the right to sign for the Company, as well as within various internal manuals, various policies, routines and codes.
 The Board approves, on an annual basis, certain Group policies and the Code of Conduct.
 Group Management approves other policies and instructions, and divisions and Group staff functions issue guidelines and monitor the implementation of all policies and instructions.

 Group rules for accounting and reporting are stipulated in the accounting manual, which is available to all employees within finance and accounting.
 Policies and Instructions are reviewed and updated regularly with reference to for example changes in legisla¬tion, accounting standards, procedures and listing requirements.